-Whether you are looking to pursue a tech career or advance professionally, this page provides the resources to learn more about different tech career opportunities, the skills necessary to succeed, and how to get started.
+This page offers resources to learn more about different tech jobs, the necessary skills, and how to get started.

 Working in Tech Without a Degree